sbcglacier/TendonGlidingExSoftGlove/README.md

 The BiPNA_cascadePlot.py uses affine transforms to cascade three actuators with varied parameters.
 GenerateApex3ChamberMesh.py was used to create the mesh in Apex for the three chambers with altered width and length.
+Marc_3ChamberSetupAutomation.py is used to setup the mesh in Marc after generating it in Apex.